priyanka202131/Elo-Merchant-Category-Recommendation/README.md

 ## Motivation

-This case study is basically kaggle competition,The experience you get on Kaggle is invaluable in preparing you to understand what goes into finding feasible solutions for big data.
-Kaggle enables data scientists and other developers to engage in running machine learning contests, write and share code, and to host datasets.
+This case study is basically kaggle competition,The experience i got on Kaggle is invaluable in preparing you to understand what goes into finding feasible solutions for big data.

 ## Technical Aspect
 This project is divided into two part: